 Mastoiditis typically affects children, but adults can also be affected.

 Some people have chronic mastoiditis, an ongoing infection of the middle ear and mastoid that causes persistent drainage from the ear.

-As mentioned above, mastoiditis often develops as a result of a middle ear infection.
+As mentioned above, mastoiditis most often develops as a result of a middle ear infection.
 Bacteria from the middle ear can travel into the air cells of the mastoid bone.
-In addition, a skin cyst (cholesteatoma) in the middle ear may block drainage of the ear, leading to mastoiditis.
+In addition, a type of skin cyst in the middle ear, called a cholesteatoma, may block drainage of the ear, leading to mastoiditis.